CWR Asset Management Suite

 The product managers leading the creation of this Common Works Registration (CWR) and financial application have deep experience in the domain of creative asset and rights management which is today mostly a manual process.
 The design of this product is unusual in that the product managers are also primary users.

 Those large firms, called societies, that do CWR management and rights registration are concerned with the largest music producers and have little incentive to ensure that every composer and musician gets paid for the license and use of their works.
-My task is to help design the PM's product vision that will help creatives get paid.
-This is the ethical aspect to the product that, as a creative person, I like.
+Our task is to help design the PM's product vision that will help creatives get paid.
+This is the ethical aspect to this product that encourages greatest enthusiasms.

-Therefore the research I designed was based on interviews of the product managers who are the product owners.
-They also had some primary sketches from development.
-I designed wireframes and then iteratively covered them off with the PMs in increasing detail during bi-weekly meetings.
+Therefore the research designed was based on interviews of the product managers/product owners.
+They began with a command-line process for business processes.
+They had drawn some primary box sketches and had started developing the product.
+Represented simple wireframes in Basalmiq and then iteratively covered them off with the PMs in increasing detail during bi-weekly meetings.
+Soon we moved to Figma to flesh out the look and feel - with clearer colors, and more refined panels.

 Information Design aids in advising in building an app from scratch.
-The site map I created to document the product evolved over time, this aided our team in determining the next process to create new functionality and to design and create new pages or code interactive processes.
+This is a version of the site map created to document the product that evolved over time - this aided our team in determining the next process to create new functionality and to design and create new pages or code interactive processes.

 Center of the World AXIS View